How to Reset Windows 7 Password (10/ 8/ Vista/ XP/ 2012/ 2008/ 2003...)

 Step 1: Create a Windows 7 password reset disk

 Simply insert a blank CD/DVD or USB flash drive into optical drive, then click the "CD/DVD" or "USB Device" button to create a password reset disc to Windows 7.
 The burning process could take about one minute to complete.
-When the burning is complete, pop the system repair disc into the locked computer.
+When the burning is complete, pop this system password reset disc into the locked computer.

 Step 2: Configure BIOS Setup to boot from the disc